Inzhenerka/docs.getdbt.tech/website/snippets/_auto-exposures-considerations-tb.md

     | `analytics.dbt_data_team.my_model` | `prod_analytics.dbt_data_team.my_model` | ❌ Doesn't match and not all expected dependencies will display. |

     To troubleshoot this:
-    1. In dbt Cloud, download the `manifest.json` from the most recent production run that includes the missing dependencies.
+    1. In dbt Cloud, download the `manifest.json` from the most recent production run that includes the missing dependencies by clicking on the **Artifacts** tab and scrolling to `manifest.json`.
     2. Run the following [GraphiQl](https://help.tableau.com/current/api/metadata_api/en-us/docs/meta_api_start.html#explore-the-metadata-api-schema-using-graphiql) query.
 Make sure to run the query at `your_tableau_server/metadata/graphiql`, where `your_tableau_server` is the value you provided for the Server URL when [setting up your Tableau integration](/docs/cloud-integrations/configure-auto-exposures#set-up-in-tableau):

             ```jsx